County of San Diego Agriculture and Livestock Pass Program

 Verified applicants will be contacted by County Fire to schedule the annual mandatory training conducted by CAL FIRE.

-The training will take four hours* and it covers fire safety, fire behavior and weather, entrapment avoidance, evacuation, communications and incident command.
+The initial training will take four hours* and it covers fire safety, fire behavior and weather, entrapment avoidance, evacuation, communications and incident command.

 *The initial training is four hours, and the annual refresher training is one hour.